knightmoves-curriculum/advanced-c-sharp/README.md

 1. **Understanding Delegates and Events**
     - Implementing delegates and events to decouple components in services.

+1. **Improving API Performance with Caching**
+    - Using caching techniques to improve the performance of frequently accessed data.

 1. **Parallel Programming with PLINQ**
    - Demonstrate how to execute LINQ queries in parallel using Parallel LINQ (PLINQ) for performance gains in CPU-bound tasks.